-Our Global GWS ESG Director joined the UK Business Services Association (BSA) Modern Slavery Council in 2022 and is collaborating with its members to develop a Facilities Management Modern Slavery Toolkit which will be launched in 2023.
+Our GWS UK ESG Director represents CBRE on the UK Business Services Association (BSA) Modern Slavery Council.
 The BSA Modern Slavery Council maintains a focus on tackling modern slavery in its members' operations and supply chains.
-The Council believes that competition is off the table when it comes to this critical issue.
-Amey, Balfour Beatty, CBRE GWS, OCS Group, Serco, and Sodexo form the Council's Steering Committee, and work alongside the Slave-Free Alliance and the BSA to represent the 17 organisations on the wider Council.
+The council believes that competition regarding this critical issue is off the table.
+CBRE GWS and other industry leaders belong to the council's Steering Committee and work alongside the Slave-Free Alliance and the BSA to represent the other organisations on the wider council.